Cosby prosecutors urge Supreme Court to restore conviction

 Weeks later, the ruling prompted the state attorney general to dismiss charges against a jail guard accused of sexually abusing female inmates, because of an earlier agreement with county prosecutors that let him resign rather than face charges.

-Five of them testified for the prosecution to support Constand’s claims, testimony that Cosby’s lawyers also challenged on appeal.
-However, the state’s high court declined to address the thorny issue of how many other accusers can testify in criminal cases before the evidence becomes unfair to the defense.
+Five of Cosby's accuser's testified for the prosecution to support Constand’s claims, testimony that Cosby’s lawyers also challenged on appeal.
+However, the state’s high court declined to address the thorny issue of how many other accusers should be allowed to take the stand in a criminal case before the testimony becomes overkill.

 In a recent memoir, Constand called the verdict less important than the growing support for sexual assault survivors inspired by the #MeToo movement.